nusco/tutorials/docs/mac/step_three.md

 ## Step 2: Run the whalesay image

-If you don't already have the Boot2Docker terminal open, open one now:
+If you don't already have the Docker Quickstart Terminal open, open one now:

-1. Open the **Launchpad** and locate the Boot2Docker icon.
+1. Open the **Launchpad** and locate the Docker Quickstart Terminal icon.

     ![Launchpad](/mac/images/applications_folder.png)

-2. Click the icon to launch a Boot2Docker terminal.
+2. Click the icon to launch a Docker Quickstart Terminal.

-3. Put your cursor in your Boot2Docker terminal at the `$` prompt.
+3. Put your cursor in your Docker Quickstart Terminal at the `$` prompt.

 4. Type the `docker run docker/whalesay cowsay boo` command and press RETURN.